mystist/customAlert/README.md

 ## Change Log

+### 2013-05-15
+Add options: title.
+Now you can add your title in your Alert and Confirm!

 ### 2013-05-13
 Response to keyboard Enter.
 You just need to tell your program on which element you want to focus after the alert, then `customAlert` will do it for you.